Going-Concern Qualification

 Common misconceptions

-- •A going-concern qualification does not mean bankruptcy is certain.
+- •A going-concern qualification does not mean bankruptcy is certain; it means the auditor or issuer has identified substantial doubt under the applicable accounting framework.

-- •It is also not a routine footnote to ignore, especially for long-duration or illiquid securities.
+- •It is also not a routine footnote to ignore, especially for long-duration or illiquid securities that rely on the issuer for administration and reporting.

-- •Marketplace platforms and primary issuers have different exposure: issuer health matters more when investors own securities of the issuer.
+- •Marketplace platforms and primary issuers have different exposure: issuer health matters more when investors own securities of the issuer rather than directly owning a transferable asset.

 Technical details